WarStylez/WarStylez/Readme.md

 Hello, My name is WarStylez.
-I am a beginner developer ( second year developer ), I am a part of the "Magshimim" cyber program.
-My dream and goals are to help the world using my skills and knowlage.
+I like to develope and make life more easy and efficent using coding and developing.
+I am currenly part of the IDF's cyber program ( "Magshimim" ).

 For now, I am working on a few projects.